 Clio is a Canadian company specializing in cloud-based practice management software for law firms.
 Its platform streamlines client management, billing, and communication, enabling lawyers to efficiently handle day-to-day tasks.
 Clio Ventures, an early-stage venture capital fund managed by Clio, invests in promising legal tech and SaaS startups, fostering innovation in the legal industry.

-Transfix, Inc. is a trucking brokerage firm based in New York that specializes in connecting shippers with carriers for freight transportation across the United States.
-Founded in 2010, the company has developed an online freight management platform that utilizes advanced algorithms and business intelligence to enhance supply chain visibility and efficiency.
-Transfix offers services such as real-time shipment tracking, carrier performance insights, and support tailored to various industries, including retail, food, beverage, and manufacturing.
-By leveraging its Intelligent Freight Platform, Transfix aims to optimize logistics processes, reduce empty miles, and improve overall supply chain performance for its clients.
+Transfix, Inc. is a trucking brokerage firm based in New York, specializing in connecting shippers with carriers for freight transportation across the United States.
+Founded in 2010, the company has developed an advanced online freight management platform that utilizes AI-driven algorithms to optimize freight matching and enhance supply chain visibility.
+Transfix offers real-time shipment tracking, alerts, and insights on carrier performance, ensuring efficient and reliable transportation solutions.
+The company serves a diverse range of industries, including retail, food, beverage, and manufacturing, focusing on creating a sustainable freight ecosystem while minimizing empty miles and improving operational efficiency.
+Through its Intelligent Freight Platform, Transfix aims to revolutionize supply chain performance and support organizations in achieving their logistics goals.

 Branch is a technology company that specializes in deep linking solutions, aimed at enhancing interactions between brands and users across digital platforms.
 Its innovative technology facilitates user-to-user referral programs, incorporating features such as rewarded referrals, content sharing, deep views, download banners, and personalized onboarding.
 Branch's services enable businesses to improve customer experiences while providing the tools necessary for measuring and optimizing campaign performance.
 Recognized by prominent brands like Instacart, Western Union, NBCUniversal, Zocdoc, and Sephora, Branch is positioned as a trusted partner for growth-driven teams seeking to maximize the effectiveness of their digital strategies.